matmang/matmang.github.io/README.md

 *Learn Deep Learning

-*If possible, develop a game
+*If possible, make a simple game